oyindonesia/external-api-docs/source/includes/_disbursement_response_code.md

-209 | Final | Request is Rejected (Bank Account is not found) 210 | Final | Request is Rejected (Amount is not valid) 225 | Final | Request is Rejected (Max amount per transaction exceed for disburse) 257 | Final | Request is Rejected (Disbursement with the same Partner Tx ID is still in process) 300 | Final | Disbursement is FAILED
+209 | Final | Request is Rejected (Bank Account is not found) 210 | Final | Request is Rejected (Amount is not valid) 225 | Final | Request is Rejected (Max amount per transaction exceed for disburse) 300 | Final | Disbursement is FAILED
 301 | Non-Final | Pending (When there is a unclear answer from Banks Network) 999 | Non-Final | Internal Server Error